 - Thaw the dough overnight in the refrigerator.
 Roll, cut, and bake when you’re ready.

 - When ready to bake, bake these cookies straight from the freezer.
-This is a great option if you want to prep ahead for a cookie decorating party.

 - Make sure your frosting is completely dried/set before freezing.